awsdocs/amazon-connect-admin-guide/doc_source/recordings.md

 A conversation is recorded only when the contact is connected to an agent\.
 The contact is not recorded before then, when they are connected to the IVR\.

 **Important**
 The monitor feature works only when call recording is enabled on a contact flow\.
-For instructions on adding the **Set call recording** block to your contact flow, see [Set up Call Recording](set-up-recordings.md)\.
+For instructions on adding the **Set call recording** block to your contact flow, see [Set Up Call Recording](set-up-recordings.md)\.

 ## Assign Permissions to Review Recordings of Past Conversations<a name="manager-recording"></a>